AdobeDocs/workfront.en/help/classic/administration-and-setup/configure-integrations/configure-workfront-aem.md

 Before you can install the Workfront connector for AEM Assets, ensure that the following prerequisites are met:

-* AEM Assets installed and configured, version 6.5 or later
+* AEM Assets installed and configured, version 6.5 or later.
 For information about installing AEM Assets, see the [Adobe Experience Manager documentation](https://docs.adobe.com/docs/en/aem/6-2/deploy.html).
+* (Conditional) If your firewall rules don't allow traffic as expected, add your cluster's IP address and/or domain to your allowlist.
+For more information, see [Configure your firewall's allowlist](../../administration-and-setup/get-started-wf-administration/configure-your-firewall.md).

 ## Install the Workfront for AEM Assets connector package {#install-the-workfront-for-aem-assets-connector-package}

+>[!IMPORTANT]
+>
+>The following instructions are for a Workfront with AEM Assets legacy connector which has been replaced by the [Workfront for Experience Manager enhanced connector](../../documents/workfront-and-experience-manager-integrations/workfront-for-experience-manager-enhanced-connector/workfront-for-aem-enhanced-connector.md).
+Please contact your Account Rep for more information.

 To install the Workfront for AEM Assets connector, you must import the connector into AEM&nbsp;as a package using the CRX Package Manager.